alfredfran91/EasyCLA/README.md

-# FinOps Open Cost and Usage Specification Membership Onboarding
+# FinOps Open Cost and Usage Specification Contributor Enrollment

-This is a neutral repo where you can open a trivial PR and initiate the EasyCLA signing process.
+This is a neutral repo where you can open a trivial PR and initiate the EasyCLA enrollment process.
 All PRs will be closed periodically.

+# Becoming a FOCUS Contributor

+The FOCUS enrollment process involves two main steps:

+## **Step 1 – Sign the Membership Agreement & Assign Company Contacts**

+- Begin by using this [enrollment link](https://enrollment.lfx.linuxfoundation.org/?project=finopsopenbillingspec) to register your company. *(Note: You will need a Linux Foundation ID to complete the process.
+If you don’t have one, you will be prompted to create one.)*
+- A designated company representative should complete the enrollment form.
+- Once submitted, Linux Foundation staff will be notified of your request and will send you the Membership Agreement for signature.
+- After the agreement is signed by all parties—your company, FOCUS, and the Linux Foundation—the FOCUS Program Manager will be notified and will initiate **Step 2**.
+- At this stage, your company must assign a **CLA Manager** (Corporate License Agreement Manager) or technical contact.
+This individual will be responsible for approving your company’s contributors to the FOCUS project on GitHub.

+---

+## **Step 2 – Complete Contributor Registration via EasyCLA**

+- After **Step 1** is complete, your designated **CLA Manager** will receive access to the **EasyCLA platform**, which manages contributor authorization for the FOCUS project.
+- Each individual contributor from a company must:
+  1. Open a Pull Request (PR) in this repository [EasyCLA GitHub repository](https://github.com/communitybridge/easycla) following the instructions provided in this README file.
+  2. Wait for the CLA Manager to review and approve their contribution request.
+  3. **Return** to the PR and **click** the red "CLA not signed" label to complete the registration.

+- Once these steps are completed, the FOCUS Program Manager will send the contributor invitations to join the project’s **Slack workspace**, **GitHub organization**, and **shared Google Drive**.

+For further details, refer to the remaining sections of this EasyCLA README document, which outline the full process for becoming an authorized contributor to the FOCUS project.

 # Contributing to this repo

 This repository is managed by EasyCLA.
-Project participants must sign the free [FOCUS Specification Membership agreement](https://github.com/FinOps-Open-Cost-and-Usage-Spec/foundation/blob/main/FOCUS_-_Membership_Agreement_Package_for_use.pdf) before making a contribution.
-You only need to do this one time, and it can only be signed by corporations and their employees approved to contribute.
+Project participant's company must be a FOCUS Member before making a contribution.
+You only need to do this one time, and your PR request must be approved by your company CLA Manager.

 You can find [detailed information here](https://github.com/FinOps-Open-Cost-and-Usage-Spec/foundation).
 If you have issues, please email [focus@finops.org](mailto:focus@finops.org).